-Follow Your Dreams – Be John Wesley Powell
+Follow Your Dreams – The Adventurous John Wesley Powell

 By Herm Hoops

-One of the most significant moments in Wyoming history didn’t occur within its borders.
-On May 10, 1869, a large crowd gathered at Promontory Summit, Utah Territory, to celebrate the completion of the world’s first transcontinental railroad between the Central Pacific railroad and the Union Pacific Railroad.
+One of the most significant moments in Wyoming’s history didn’t occur within its borders.
+On May 10, 1869, a large crowd gathered at Promontory Summit, Utah Territory, to celebrate the completion of the world’s first transcontinental railroad between the Central Pacific Railroad and the Union Pacific Railroad.

 Two weeks later, at Green River, Wyoming another great feat began after John Wesley Powell’s boats arrived for his Expedition down what was to become the Green and Colorado Rivers into “The Great Unknown.”